 I took business courses, developed a brochure and a business card.
 A friend showed up and built the first website for free.
 I got my Maine Guides and Ski Patrol license so I could take people into the wilderness and have winter work that utilized my current base of knowledge in sports medicine and emergency care as well as my love for skiing.
 I devoured a variety of texts, I started meditating, studying plants and birds, all resulting in an expansion of my understanding and knowledge of life.
 While leading my first holistic canoe trip for women, I got to witness transformation first hand.
 That experience guided me to the core of what was being created, a space of healing.
 I offered everything I knew at the time.
 Nature and heart did the rest.

-Year Eight, circles of infinity, Raja shows up from California for a 5 month solo stay in Harmony with her dog Mo.
+Year Eight, circles of infinity… Raja shows up from California for a 5 month solo stay in Harmony with her dog Mo.
 She falls in love with the place and never leaves and I watch, in support, as she opens a donation based yoga studio here at NTN.
-Community comes in and a chosen family seems to be born.
+We run the business together and it expands beautifully.
+Community comes in and a chosen family is born.
 In the midst of that, we build a special healing space on the land, our circle shaped sauna steam bath that holds 18 people.
 The project began late summer and was completed 10 minutes before its opening, Winter Solstice of 2009.
 People come, change happens.
 That’s the pattern.
 Right on time, albeit a bit harried!

 Year Nine on the mountain was another remarkable year… A deep and profound question kept arising…”what to do with the people’s poo…what to do with the doo…” Two swanky composting toilets were brought into play in full style.
 The Common Throne and The Vortex look like mini theaters for some reason.
 We could practically rent them as solo cabins they are so beauteous!
 Poo happens; so, we say, “go in style”